These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention flare-ups because you happen to feel okay on exam day

-Why: The C&P exam is a snapshot.
+The C&P exam is a snapshot.
 Raters are required to consider the condition at its worst based on the veteran's credible history, but the examiner must document this.
 If you don't mention flare-ups, the examiner has no basis to document them.

-Do this instead: Proactively describe your worst days, average days, and best days.
+Instead: Proactively describe your worst days, average days, and best days.
 Bring a written symptom diary or log.
 Say: 'I want to make sure you document that today is one of my better days.
 On my worst days, which happen approximately [X] times per month, my symptoms are [describe in detail].'

 Impact: All rating levels - flare-up severity can be the difference between 10% and 30%